Zequez/logseq-vault/pages/Scarcity Work Talk.md

 		- The opposite of scarcity is creation
 		- My ability to create is connected to how I'm feeding my 5 bodies
-			- If any of my bodies is in pain or malnourished, sun of creation is behind clouds -
+			- If any of my bodies is in pain or malnourished, sun of creation is behind clouds
+			- Holes in energetic bodies
+			- Energy draining down the holes
+			-
 		-
 -